opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Collection<Dashboard> dashboards = api.dashboards().list(filters);
 ```

+##### Adding a histogram widget to the dashboard
-To add a histogram widget to an existing dashboard, pass the policy id and channel id to the "update" operation:
+To add a histogram widget to an existing dashboard, create the chart widget and pass it to the "update" operation:
 ```
 EventsData data = EventsData.builder()
     .nrql("SELECT histogram(threadCount,10,20) from ProcessSample SINCE yesterday")